-EasyWSL helps you to increase the catalog of Linux distributions installable with WSL, downloading them from Docker Hub.
+EasyWSL helps you increase the catalog of Linux distributions installed with WSL, downloading them from Docker Hub.

-The Windows Subsystem for Linux (WSL) is a great solution for users and developers to natively work within Linux right on their Windows 10 or Windows 11 desktops.
+The Windows Subsystem for Linux (WSL) is an excellent solution for users and developers to work natively within Linux on their Windows 10 or 11 desktops.

 How to Use easyWSL

 You should note that after installing a new Linux distro using easyWSL, the WSL installation will not appear in the Windows Start Menu.
-To launch your newly installed distro, you must use the command shown below.
+To launch your newly installed distro, you must use below command.

 wsl -d [distro_name]